 - Low-income grants for programs such as home repair & heating rebates

 As you can see, failing to file your tax return on time can bring many negative consequences.
-Even if you can’t pay your balance in full by April 30th, file anyway.
-You’ll be saving yourself money and hassles in the long run!
+Even if you can’t pay your balance in full by April 30th, file anyway, you’ll be saving yourself money and hassles in the long run!

 With an easy-to-use tax preparation software like TurboTax, preparing and filing your return is fast and takes the work out of getting your taxes done right.